 Learning you need brain surgery is an overwhelming and emotional challenge that forces you to make difficult decisions.
-As you navigate this journey, you can count on Joseph Watson, MD, at Cerebrum MD in Tyson's Corner, Vienna, Virginia.
+As you navigate this journey, you can count on Joseph Watson, MD, at Cerebrum MD in Northern Virginia and Greater DC area.
 Dr. Watson understands your stress because he’s worked closely with many patients over the years.
 More importantly, Dr. Watson has an exceptional reputation for his skill, expertise, and success as a brain surgeon.
 If you face decisions about brain surgery, call the office today.

 Before recommending brain surgery, Dr. Watson considers a wide range of variables.
 He determines if the problem is located in an area of your brain where surgery is possible without causing too much damage to healthy brain tissues.